Nsamijo/A-restaurant-bill-Python-/README.md

 # A-restaurant-bill-Python-

-This simple Python program calculates the number of ways you can pay a bill with the number of bills in your wallet.
+This simple Python program that calculates the number of ways you can pay a (restaurant) bill with the number of bills in your wallet.

 Feedback and help is highly encouraged.